 - We offer termly Parents Evening meetings with the class teachers as well as less formal meetings throughout the year if required.
-Class teachers can also be contacted via email or through Class Dojo. - We work with parents to obtain their views and help shape provision for children. - Our Family Support Worker is a dedicated member of staff who works closely with children, parents and support staff. - We encourage communication with class teacher/SENCo/Family Support Worker/ head teacher.
-Communication may include telephone calls/ virtual meetings if we are unable to accommodate meetings in school or it is difficult for parents to attend in person. - We share relevant information about how parents can support their child at home. - Annual written reports to parents which include a One Page Profile for children on the SEN register.
+Class teachers should be contacted about concerns via email. - We work with parents to obtain their views and help shape provision for children. - Our Family Support Worker is a dedicated member of staff who works closely with children, parents and support staff. - We encourage communication with class teacher/SENCo/Family Support Worker/ head teacher.
+Communication may include telephone calls/ virtual meetings if we are unable to accommodate meetings in school or it is difficult for parents to attend in person. - We share relevant information about how parents can support their child at home.